daniel-sudz/UWB-Hackathon/README.md

 TEST,gs://coronatime-7b908.appspot.com/image1.jpg,dog,0.5,0.7,0.6,0.7,0.6,0.8,0.5,0.8
 TRAIN,gs://coronatime-7b908.appspot.com/image1.jpg,cat,0.9,0.8,1,0.8,1,0.4,0.9,0.4
 ```

-If this first line is removed, this CSV file is a valid Google AutoML metafile.
-The user would see a popup in their app with the ability to copy the CSV file for their own safe keeping.
-In the future, we would probably ask the user to enter an email, so the CSV file could be emailed to them for the sake of convenience.
+This CSV file is a valid Google AutoML metafile. ~~The user would see a popup in their app with the ability to copy the CSV file for their own safe keeping.
+In the future, we would probably ask the user to enter an email, so the CSV file could be emailed to them for the sake of convenience.~~ Adressed above.
+The app now opens an email client with a link to the csv file so that they can easily email it to themselves and import the csv file to Google AutoML if they want to begin training.

-The google storage bucket that the images were uploaded to is publicly read-only.
+The google storage bucket that the images/csv file were uploaded to is publicly read-only.
 This means that the user would be able to upload the returned CSV file to either Gcloud AutoML or Firebase MLkit to begin training their model.

 # Category 3: Implementation Details